 It takes six men nearly three months to decorate the area (it operates as a water-powered grist mill by day), which consists of more than 3.5 million lights.
 The $10 admission fee also grants you access to a miniature village and an extremely creepy Santa museum, one that features more than 3,000 different Santa-related knickknacks to fuel the worst nightmares you’ve had since seeing Krampus.

-- Price: $10 for adults, free for children under 6
+- Price: $10 for adults, free for children 6 and under

 If you prefer classy Christmas decor over cheesy, colorful light displays, you’ll love the Nights of Lights festival in St. Augustine, Florida.
 Located near Jacksonville, the picturesque town is bathed in warm golden lights each December, with nearly the entire city center awash.
-Visitors can sign up for several different tours and activities during the festival — which is smack dab in the middle of its 23rd birthday — or simply take it upon themselves to explore the only town left in Florida with any dignity (just kidding).
+Visitors can sign up for several different tours and activities during the festival, or simply take it upon themselves to explore the only town left in Florida with any dignity (just kidding).

 - Price: free

 Copenhagen is one of the most scenic cities in the world, replete with parks and beautiful waterfront vistas.
 Tivoli Gardens, one of the world’s most popular theme parks (and pleasure gardens, which doesn’t mean what you think it means) is home to a spectacular Christmas gala that’s more than worth the price of admission.